Ensuring impact over time: buffers, permanence & risk mitigation

 -

-Species selection adapted to local conditions
+Species selection adapted to local ecological conditions

 -

-Flexible project management based on field feedback
+Adaptive project management based on field feedback

-These mechanisms ensure that:
+These operational buffers ensure that:

 -